 Membrillo is a thick jelly made with quince, sugar, lemon juice, and occasionally, vanilla.
 Quince fruit is cooked down, pureed, then simmered with sugar and other flavorings.

-The delicious thick paste is then cut into cubes or strips.
+Once set, the delicious thick paste is cut into cubes or strips.
 Quince Cheese is commonly served with cheese, crackers, dried fruit, and wine.

 - When buying quince, make sure they are blemish-free, firm, with a little give.